Jakaza/ChatGPT-Clone/README.md

 To deploy the ChatWiz, you can follow the deployment instructions for your hosting platform.
 Make sure to set environment variables for your production environment.

-## Contributing

-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md) when submitting pull requests.

 ## License